oidoid/nature-elsewhere/readme.md

 - min: minimum.
 - obj: object.
 - rect: rectangle.
 - win: window, usually the Web global.
+Since `window` is a global, this abbreviation is useful for avoiding an accidental implicit dependency.

 The following abbreviations are only used for function parameters and locals: